-- As second step, we tested the new working fluidDMSO in a CPC of a different kind.
+As second step, we tested the new working fluid in a CPC of a different kind.
 For the CPC 3772-CEN the main operating principle is the same, but there are slight differences to the Sky-CPC.
 The Sky-CPC has a horizontal wick and a continuous draining of condensed water/butanol mixture located downstream of the saturator working fluid reservoir.
 The 3772-CEN has a vertical wick, where condensed water may flow through before reaching the fluid reservoir.
-This different design will explain some different behaviordifferences we observed during long-term experiments described later in the - text.
-Neverthelesson.
-To start with, we dried the 3772-CEN for over two days tilluntil no particle countcounts were reported and applied.
-We then added the new working-fluid as wellDMSO.
-We changed the temperature parameters to be equivalent to the DMSO SkyD-CPC with 40°C at the saturator and 5°C at the condenser.
-Therefore, the 3772-CEN was not operated as intended by the European 345 Committee for Standardization (CEN). in order to highlight this, we will refer to the 3772-CEN operated - with DMSO as the D-CEN.
-As visibleshown in Figure 8, counting efficiencies for all CPC's do not significantly differ from each other, regardless of the instrument and applied pressure.
+This different design will explain some different behavior observed during long-term experiments described later in the text.
+Nevertheless, we dried the 3772-CEN for over two days till no particle count were reported and applied the new working-fluid as well.
+We changed the temperature parameters equivalent to the DMSO Sky-CPC with 40°C at the saturator and 5°C at the condenser.
+Therefore, the 3772-CEN was not operated as intended by the

+European Committee for Standardization (CEN).
+As visible in Figure 8 counting efficiencies for all CPC do not significantly differ from each other, regardless of the instrument and applied pressure.

-Figure 8.
-Counting efficiency curves for sodium chloride particles with respect to the electrometer reference instrument and corrected for multiple charge of the Sky CPC 5.411 (a) as well as the CPC 3772-CEN (b), both operated with butanol (B-CPC) and DMSO (D-CPC; D-CEN) at different operating pressures-using sodium chloride particles.
+295 Figure 8.
+Counting efficiency curves with respect to the electrometer reference instrument and corrected for multiple charge of the Sky CPC 5.411 (a) as well as the CPC 3772-CEN (b), both operated with butanol (B-CPC) and DMSO (D-CPC; D-CEN) at different operating pressures using sodium chloride particles.

 To test another particle type, we chose fresh combustion soot aerosol, as it is a non-soluble substance and is not hydrophilic.
-TheAs in the previous experiments, the counting efficiencies for the different CPCs do not differ as is visible in (Figure 9-like in the previous experiments.).
+The counting efficiencies do not differ as is visible in Figure 9 like in the previous experiments.

-We repeated all experiments using a mixture of 10% volumetric water to 90% DMSO (in the Sky CPC) 5.411 (points labelled as DW-CPC) in Figure 9).
-This mixture does not influence the measurements in

-360 any way see Figure 9 measurement performances.
-We observed, that the C1/C0 value decreased to below 0.2 for about a minute as soon we reached pressure levels below 250 hPa, indicating, that water is evaporated evaporating and influences influencing the particle growth.
-After a span of one minute, the C1/C0 value rapidly increased to over 0.98.
-Using this mixture, the environmental operational lower range of operating conditions range is extended to -10°C. The pure DMSO substance has a melting point
+We repeated all experiments using a mixture of 10% volumetric water to 90% DMSO (DW-CPC) does not influence the measurements in any way see Figure 9.
+We observed, that the C1/C0 value decreased to below 0.2 for about a minute as soon we reached pressure levels below 250 hPa, indicating, that water is evaporated and influences the particle growth.
+After a span of one minute, the C1/C0 value rapidly

-365 of 18°C.
+305 increased to over 0.98.
+Using this mixture, the environmental operational conditions range is extended to -10°C. The pure DMSO substance has a melting point of 18°c.